 We use CPOMS to log concerns about a pupil's wellbeing; it is also used to track and monitor pupil wellbeing.
-Teachers record concerns on CPOMS, and concerns raised through CPOMS are discussed in weekly meetings between the Deputy Head and Assistant Head Pastoral.
-Meetings between the Deputy Head, Assistant Head Pastoral and Head of Educational Support take place half termly to ensure that all children's needs are captured, and action taken.
+Teachers record concerns on CPOMS, and concerns raised through CPOMS are discussed in regular meetings between the Deputy Head and Assistant Head Pastoral.
+Meetings with the wider pastoral team which includes the Deputy Head, Assistant Head Pastoral, Head of Educational Support and Wellbeing Mentors take place half termly to ensure that all children's needs are captured, and action taken.